Insolvency practitioner privacy statement

 In this statement, we use the terms “we” and “our” to refer to Mazars.

-Mazars is a professional services firm specialising in audit & assurance, tax, corporate finance, consultancy and outsourcing services.
+Mazars is a professional services firm delivering exceptional and tailored services in audit & assurance, tax, consulting, financial advisory, corporate finance, financial outsourcing, sustainability and ESG.
 We are registered to carry on audit work and authorised to carry on investment business by the Institute of Chartered Accountants in Ireland.
 We are supervised by the Irish Auditing and Accounting Supervisory Authority (IAASA) and by Chartered Accountants Ireland Professional Standards Department.

 Harcourt Centre, Block 3

 We collect your information for the following purposes and rely on a number of different professional bases to use your personal information.

 a) To enter into and perform a contract with you